joseluizmendonca/ph_driver_hardware/README.md

 - Stackable: multiple boards can be placed one on top of another to drive more injectors
 - KiCad project files included (`.kicad_sch`, `.kicad_pcb`) under `src/`
 - Max switching frequency: under test (TBD)
-- Proven setup: tested on a Weber 2-cylinder engine with ~12 Ω injectors
+- Proven setup: tested on a Weber 2-cylinder engine with ~12 Ω injectors, and also on low impedance injectors on a testbench
 - Cost-conscious design: uses a common N‑channel MOSFET with discrete flyback/clamp diodes to manage inductive kickback, avoiding expensive automotive‑rated ICs where practical
 - MCP1406 MOSFET gate driver for fast gate charge delivery and sharp turn‑on/turn‑off
 - Adjustable flyback clamp: injector shutoff speed can be tuned by changing the output‑side Zener diode value